DUI Lawyers in Los Angeles Building an Effective Defense Strategy for People Facing DUI Charges

 Example of Successful DUI Dismissal By Our Los Angeles DUI Defense Attorney

 When the case went to court, we filed a Motion to Suppress the statements.
 We argued that, because he was handcuffed and in the back of the car before he was questioned, he was legally under arrest and the law required that the officer advise him of his Miranda rights before asking him questions.

 Call an Experienced Los Angeles DUI Attorney - Immediate Response 24/7

 When you call our office for a consultation, you will speak directly with an experienced DUI defense lawyer.
 Our experienced trial attorneys will litigate your case in court, rather than a new or contract lawyer whom you never personally meet.

 Our attorneys and professional staff speak Spanish, Russian, and Armenian.
 We have offices in Van Nuys and Century City.
 Call a DUI attorney at (877) 781-1570 for more information.

-Related Pages: First DUI | DUI Court Process | Field Sobriety Tests | DMV Hearing | Implied Consent | DUI Drugs
+Related Pages: DUI Court Process | DMV Hearing | DUI Drugs